 The Student Poster Session and Reception will be attended by the ASC Officials and Judges and are open to other ASC Teams, as well as the general public.
 Teams should bring posters or displays describing their snowplow vehicle designs and operation for show prior to the presentations, as ASC Judges and the audience will review these posters when meeting the Teams during the social hour.
 This Team and Judge interaction can often improve a Team's score.

-The PDR and Student Poster Presentations scores will be based on the following scoring system:
+The PDR and Student Poster Presentations scores will be based on the scoring system provided in Table 3.